SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-urlmapping.md

 - All content ending up as text parts on the modern page (as of May 2019 release)
 - SummaryLinks transformation into either text content or the modern QuickLinks web part (as of May 2019 release)
+- Anchor tags of images (as of November 2019 release)

 ## Default URL mapping logic